Our Lady of Consolation: Palatine Hill

 Maria in Portico.
-Near those granaries there was also a small hospital, near which a namesake church, the Santa Maria della Consolazione was later built.
+Near those granaries there was also a small hospital, near which a church dedicated to Our Lady, the Santa Maria della Consolazione was later built.

 Pope Sixtus V recognized the pious association under this Marian title on 3 June 1585 and issued a Pontifical decree titled Licet ex Debito which elevated their status to an Archconfraternity.

 Pope Urban VIII further approved the venerated image recognized by the Vatican Chapter, which was promoted by Count Alessandro Sforza and Pontifically crowned on 7 December 1634.

-In Salerno
+Salerno

 Another image was honored a canonical coronation by Pope Pius X decreeing the coronation on 30 June 1906.
 The rite of coronation was executed by the former Archbishop of Salerno, Valerio Laspro on 1 October 1906 for the image venerated in the Church of Our Lady of Consolation in San Valentino Torio.

-In Turin
+Turin

 The venerated image of Augustina Domina Taurinorum (English: Noble Mistress of Turin).
 The bottom inscription reads Sancta Maria de Populo de Urbe (Latin: Holy Mary of the City and its Peoples).

 A church at the site stood adjacent to the ancient Roman walls of the city.
 Pious legends claim that Saint Eusebius of Vercelli brought back an icon of Our Lady of Consolation when he was returning from exile in Alexandria, Egypt in 363 A.D.
 This venerated icon was presented to the city of Turin.
 Later on Bishop Maximus of Turin established a small shrine to house the icon in a church dedicated to Saint Andrew the Apostle.

 Pope Pius X granted a decree of pontifical coronation for the image on 18 June 1904.
 Its golden aureole halo of twenty-four stars was donated by former Queen of Italy, Margherita of Savoy while the rest of its regalia were donated from the princes of Savoy and noble ladies of Turin.
 The rite of coronation was granted to and executed by the former Prefect of the Sacred Congregation of the Index, Cardinal Vincenzo Vannutelli in a public religious event.
 A grand total of six Cardinals attended the rite of coronation, including Cardinal Giulio Boschi (Ferrara), Giuseppe Callegari (Padua), Alfonso Capecelatro (Capua), Andrea Carlo Ferrari (Milan), and Domenico Svampa (Bologna).

 Pope Pius X raised the shrine Santuario della Consolata to status of Minor Basilica on 7 April 1906.
-He later issued the decree Virginis a Consolatione Templum for this shrine which approved the Archconfraternity of the namesake devotion on 25 July 1912.
+He later issued the decree Virginis a Consolatione Templum for this shrine which approved the Archconfraternity of the devotion on 25 July 1912.

-A famed Catholic priest, Joseph Marello (Age 19), contracted the Typhus disease.
-He attributed his recovery to Our Lady of Consolation and recovered.
+Saint Joseph Marello attributed his recovery from typhus to Our Lady of Consolation.
 In 1878, he founded the Oblates of Saint Joseph.

 In the 20th century, the rector of the Santuario della Consolata, Giuseppe Allamano, founded the Congregation of Clerics of Consolata Missionaries in 1902.
-These Christian missionaries later brought the Marian devotion the negroid peoples of Africa.
+These Christian missionaries later brought the Marian devotion the peoples of Africa.